siddhartha-gadgil/topology-2025/README.md

-# Algebraic Topology 2022
+# Topology 2025

-Source code for the web page of the course [Algebraic Topology](http://math.iisc.ac.in/~gadgil/algebraic-topology-2022/index.html) built using the static site generator [Hugo](https://gohugo.io/).
+Source code for the web page of the course [Topology](https://math.iisc.ac.in/~gadgil/topology-2025/index.html) built using the static site generator [Hugo](https://gohugo.io/).